advntgs/advblog/README.md

 # How to add/edit posts

+Please refer to the [Markdown cheatsheet](https://www.markdownguide.org/cheat-sheet/) to learn about writing in markdown.

 All posts can be found in the `_posts` folder in the master branch.
 Use existing posts as a format reference.

 Click `_posts` to enter the folder.
 You can click an existing post file to view it.
 Click the pencil icon to view the post in markdown and to edit it.